jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 Alias=syslog.service
 ```

-This is an Ubuntu Upstart file for the ufw firewall service:
+This is an Ubuntu Upstart file for the UFW firewall service:

 ```bash
 /etc/init$ cat ufw.conf